Gamze İskeçeli: Club career

-International
+International career

 On September 9, 2000, İskeçeli became part of the U-19 national team in the match against Austrian junior women.
 She capped sixteen times in total, and participated thereby at the 2001 and 2002 UEFA Women's Under-19 Championship qualifying round matches.

 İskeçeli made her debut in the national team on May 20, 2001, playing in the friendly match against the Greek team.
 She took part at the 2003 FIFA Women's World Cup qualification – UEFA Group 8, 2005 Summer Universiade, 2015 FIFA Women's World Cup qualification – UEFA Group 6 matches and a UEFA Women's Euro 2013 qualifying – Group 2 match.
 She capped seventeen times for the Turkey national team as of November 28, 2013.

 In addition to her capacity as forward, İskeçeli played also as goalkeeper for the national team.

 Retirement

-Gamze İskeçeli sustained an injury to her right leg during the 2015 FIFA Women's World Cup qualification – UEFA Group 6 match against Montenegro in Izmir on November 28, 2013.
+Gamze İskeçeli sustained an injury to her right leg during the 2015 FIFA Women's World Cup qualification – UEFA Group 6 match against Montenegro in İzmir on November 28, 2013.
 She decided to retire from active sports after the rupture of her cruciate ligament was cured.

 Career statistics

+Managerial career

+On 24 January 2022, İskeçeli was appointed head coach of the newly established İzmir-based club Bornova Hitab Spor for their first league season of 2021-22 Women's Third League.
+Her team finished the season undefeated after ten league and two play-off matches, became champion and was promoted to the Women's Second League.
+Her contract ended at the end of the season on 31 May 2022.